Jack Hill (politician): Political career

 Re-elected in 2018 to his 15th two-year term, Senator Hill was first elected to the Georgia State Senate in 1990.

 Senator Hill was the Chairman of the Senate Appropriations Committee, and under his leadership Georgia maintained the highest bond rating awarded, a "Triple A," from the national rating agencies.

 Senator Hill also served as the Vice Chairman of the Senate Rules Committee.
 He also served on the Natural Resources and the Environment and Regulated Industries and Utilities, and was an ex-officio member of the Finance Committee.
 Past chairmanships include: K-12 Education, Ethics, and Higher Education.

 Senator Hill represented Georgia's 4th Senatorial District which includes: Bulloch, Candler, Effingham, Emanuel (pt.), Evans and Tattnall (pt.) counties.

 Legacy

 Gordonia-Alatamaha State Park was renamed Jack Hill State Park following his death.
-In February 2021, Georgia Southern University announced plans to build a new convocation center to replace Hanner Fieldhouse; the new arena is planned to be named after both Jack and Ruth Ann Hill and is projected to open in the fall of 2023.
+In February 2021, Georgia Southern University announced plans to build the Hill Convocation Center to replace Hanner Fieldhouse; the new arena was named after both Jack and Ruth Ann Hill and is projected to open in the fall of 2024.